redkite-labs/redkitecms-docs/book/themes-configuration-in-detail.rst

 The template id has been defined as **[bundle_name_extension_alias].theme.template.[template_name]**.

-This service requires three arguments: the symfony's kernel service, a **business_website.theme.template_assets.home** service and a **business_website.theme.template.home.slots** service which are the services mentioned above, that will be defined in a while.
+This service requires three arguments: the Symfony's kernel service, a **business_website.theme.template_assets.home** service and a **business_website.theme.template.home.slots** service which are the services mentioned above, that will be defined in a while.